Viaceslavus/jumpo/README.md

 ---
 </br>

 Add your project to jumpo list.
+Jump to your project directory with some git info and open an editor with one command.
 ![usage](images/usage.png)

-Jump to directory and open an editor with one command.
 ![opened_vscode](images/opened_vscode.png)

 ### Install: